 Jesús del Río and Dora Canales stopped first in Cuba, long enough for their son to come into the world in 1943.
 Two years later the couple continued their journey across Latin America, as thousands of refugees from Francoist Spain would do, settling in Venezuela.
 His father, a baker, was also a militant, active in the clandestine Democratic Action movement against military strongman Marcos Pérez Jiménez.
 You could say that revolution ran in the del Río blood, and it was in this capacity that the teenaged Venezuelan would leave his mark on the annals of football.

-In 1963, the all-conquering Real Madrid – favourites, of course, of old General Franco who was still running Spain with an iron fist – found themselves in Caracas for a friendly tournament.
+In 1963, the all-conquering Real Madrid – favourites, of course, of General Franco who was still running Spain with an iron fist – found themselves in Caracas for a friendly tournament.
 One of the star attractions was Argentine hero Alfredo Di Stéfano.
-Even at 37 the ‘Blonde Arrow’ was still a formidable opponent, having being involved in every one of Madrid’s five consecutive European Cup triumphs between 1956 and 1960, a feat that has never and most likely will never be matched again.
+Even at 37, the ‘Blonde Arrow’ was still a formidable opponent, having being involved in every one of Madrid’s five consecutive European Cup triumphs between 1956 and 1960, a feat that has never and most likely will never be matched again.

-By all accounts he was also a self-centred, immensely driven individual, who in the manner he left first River Plate and later both Colombia’s Millonarios and Madrid’s bitter rivals Barcelona high and dry on his way to the Santiago Bernabéu stadium suggested that solidarity and collective spirit were not among his most pressing priorities.
+By all accounts he was also a self-centered, immensely driven individual, who in the manner he left first River Plate and later both Colombia’s Millonarios and Madrid’s bitter rivals Barcelona high and dry on his way to the Santiago Bernabéu stadium suggested that solidarity and collective spirit were not among his most pressing priorities.
 The legendary forward, however, was the man chosen by a group of Venezuelan revolutionaries to bring their cause to the world’s attention.